Does MyQ work with Alexa?

 Stepping up a price bracket, the Nexx NXG-200 is a popular option.
 It works the same way as the Meross (using the button terminals on the motor), but you also get a bunch of extra features.
 These include the option of a wireless door sensor (instead of wired), optional temperature and carbon monoxide sensor, multi-user control in the Nexx app (so you can share access and see specifically who opened the door and when) and support for both Apple and Android watches as well.

-You’ll also get location based control, which Nexx calls “Just Drive”.
-This means you can set the door to open when you approach, which is super nice and affords truly hands free control.
+You’ll also get location-based control, which Nexx calls “Just Drive”.
+This means you can set the door to open when you approach, which is super nice and affords truly hands-free control.

 Voice control with Alexa uses simple commands, just say “Alexa, open the garage”, or “Alexa, close the garage”.

-Option 3: Hack a Chamberlain remote
+Hacking a Chamberlain remote for Security+

-In the event that you have a newer model motor that cannot be supported by the third party controllers above, we have to get creative.
+In the event that you have a newer model motor that cannot be supported by the third-party controllers above, we have to get creative.
 By using an official Chamberlain Security+ 2.0 remote and an Alexa compatible smart relay we can create a wireless solution that sends the signal from the remote to the door just like normal.

 To do this, we have to open the remote, and wire the relay to the two solder points used by the physical remote button.
 Then, when the relay is triggered by Alexa, it will briefly short the button terminals and make it look like the remote was pressed.
 This will cause the remote to send the secure command signal to the motor.

-Meross Smart WiFi garage opener
+Meross Smart Wi-Fi garage opener

 2 thin wires (telephone or Cat5 will do)